Beale's Cut Stagecoach Pass

 Beale's Cut Stagecoach Pass (also known as the Fremont Pass, San Fernando Pass, and the Newhall Cut) is a stagecoach pass built in 1859 in what is now Santa Clarita, California.
 The Pass was designated a California Historical Landmark (No. 1006) on May 11, 1992.
-The cut provided a route in the pass between the San Gabriel Mountains and the Santa Susana Mountains ranges.
-It is located near the current interchange of the Interstate 5 and California State Route 14.
+The cut provided a route in the pass between the San Gabriel Mountains and the Santa Susana Mountains.
+It is near the current interchange of the Interstate 5 and California State Route 14.

 The steep pass was made easier to cross with a deep slot-like road cut by Charles H. Brindley, Andrés Pico, and James R. Vineyard, to whom the State of California awarded a twenty-year contract to maintain the turnpike and collect tolls.
-Thus, the "San Fernando Mountain," the most daunting obstacle along the Fort Tejon Road, the main inland route from Los Angeles to the north, was cut through.
+Thus, the "San Fernando Mountain", the most daunting obstacle along the Fort Tejon Road, the main inland route from Los Angeles to the north, was cut through.
 Butterfield Overland Mail, a stagecoach that operated mail between St. Louis, Missouri, and San Francisco, began using it directly.

 History

-In 1861 a landowner and surveyor named Edward Beale was appointed by President Abraham Lincoln as the federal Surveyor General of California and Nevada.
-Beale challenged General Pico's loyalty to the new president and in 1863, Beale was awarded the right to collect the toll in the pass.
-Beale maintained rights to the cut for the next twenty years and so it became known as "Beale's Cut."
+In 1861, a landowner and surveyor named Edward Beale was appointed by President Abraham Lincoln as the federal Surveyor General of California and Nevada.
+Beale challenged General Andrés Pico's loyalty to the new president, and in 1863, Beale was awarded the right to collect the toll in the pass.
+Beale maintained rights to the cut for the next twenty years, so it became known as "Beale's Cut".
 Beale used Chinese immigrants to do most of the work on the cut.
 Work was completed in 1863, but the LA Board of Supervisors accepted it as complete on March 5, 1864.

-The cut had major damage in the winter of 1861–62 and wagons could not get through the pass.
-In March 1862 soldiers under the command of Major Theodore Coult of the Fifth California Volunteer Infantry, repaired the cut and road.
+The cut had major damage in the winter of 1861–62, and wagons could not get through the pass.
+In March 1862, soldiers under the command of Major Theodore Coult of the Fifth California Volunteer Infantry, repaired the cut and road.
 The Fifth California Volunteer Infantry headquarters were Camp Latham, California.
 The soldiers repaired the cut as ammunition wagons could not get to Fort Yuma, California.

 Beale's Cut was eventually deepened to 90 ft.
 It lasted as a transportation passage near present-day Newhall Pass until the Newhall Tunnel opened in 1910.